jandroav/my-DOP-C02-journey/README.md

 # :dizzy: my-DOP-C02-journey (AWS Certified DevOps Engineer - Professional)

-I would like yo share my journey to get the AWS Certified DevOps Engineer - Professional certification.
+I would like to share my journey to get the AWS Certified DevOps Engineer - Professional certification.
 I hope this information can help you to prepare your exam.

 ## :muscle: Prepare your exam